muhammadadeelzahid/Mental-Health-Assessment-using-RAG-and-LLM/README.md

-# Adaptive Retrieval-Augmented Generation for Psychological Assessment
+# Mental Health Assessment using RAG and LLM

 This project presents an approach to performing automated psychological assessments (e.g., GAD-7) using Reddit user content, embedding models, and a large language model (LLM).
 Reddit posts are embedded and adaptively retrieved for each diagnostic item, then passed to a prompt-driven LLM which scores user responses accordingly.